Rensselaerswyck: Founding the Manor

 Each tenant was required to swear an oath of loyalty to the patroon, without question.
 The following is the oath stated by each tenant:

-At that time, the land on the east side of the river, extending north from Castle Island to the Mohawk River was then the private property of an Indian chief named Nawanemitt.
+At the time, the land on the east side of the river, extending north from Castle Island to the Mohawk River was then the private property of an Indian chief named Nawanemitt.
 This territory was called "Semesseck" by the Indians, and described in the grant as "lying on the east side of the aforesaid river, opposite the Fort Orange, as well above as below, and from Poetanock, the millcreek, northward to Negagonee, being about twelve miles, large measure."

 These purchases took place on August 8, and August 13, 1630, respectively, confirmed by the council at Manhattan, and patents formally issued therefor.
 Fort Orange and the land immediately around its walls, still remained under the exclusive jurisdiction of the West India Company.
 It eventually developed as the city of Albany, which was never under the direct dominion of the patroon.

 But this large purchase by van Rensselaer excited the jealousy of other capitalists.
 He soon divided his estate around and near Fort Orange into five shares, in an effort to advance more rapidly the growth of the colony.

 Two of these shares he retained, together with the title and honors of the original patroon.
-One share was given to Johannes de Laet, another was given to Samuel Godyn, and the last to Samuel Bloommaert; these three men were influential members of the Amsterdam chamber of the West India Company.
-On the ancient map of the colony, "Bloommaert's Burt" is located at the mouth of what is now called Patroon Creek.
+One share was given to Johannes de Laet, another was given to Samuel Godyn, and the last to Samuel Blommaert; these three men were influential members of the Amsterdam chamber of the West India Company.
+On the ancient map of the colony, "Blommaert's Burg" is located at the mouth of what is now called Patroon Creek.
 "De Laet's Island" was the original name of van Rensselaer Island, opposite Albany.
 "De Laet's Burg" equates to Greenbush.
 "Godyn's Islands" are a short distance below, on the east shore.
 These three separate patroonships were subsequently purchased and dissolved into Rensselaerswyck proper by 1685.

 Government

 The government of the Manor of Rensselaerswyck was vested in a general court, which exercised executive, legislative or municipal, and judicial functions.
 This court was composed of two commissioners, styled "Gecommitteerden", and two councilors, called "Gerechts-persoonen", or "Schepenen".
-These last equated to our modern justices of the peace.
+These last equated to modern justices of the peace.
 There was also a colonial secretary, a "Schout-fiscaal", or sheriff, and a "Gerechts-bode", court messenger or constable.

 The magistrates held their offices for a year, the court appointing their successors.
 The most important office in the colony was the schout-fiscaal, or sheriff.
 Jacob Albertsen Planck was the first sheriff of Rensselaerswyck.
 Arent van Curler, who immigrated as assistant commissary, was soon after his arrival promoted to commissary-general, or superintendent of the colony.
 He also served as colonial secretary until 1642, when he was succeeded by Anthony de Hooges.